sakuro/exprify/README.md

 1. Input string is tokenized
 2. Tokens are parsed into an AST
-3. AST is visited by a transformer
+3. AST is transformed by a transformer
 4. Transformer generates the desired output format

 ## Development